olgOk/QCircuit/README.md

 ## Basic Example

-Here, we build a simple two qubits quantum circuit and applying quantum gates.
+Here, we build a simple two qubits quantum circuit and apply quantum gates.

 ```
 from qcircuit import QCircuit as qc